We used an app called the One Second Every Day App, obviously recording one second every day up until my wife’s delivery date on 4/19/2014.

 If reliable bank technology exists to give us an accurate, version of the truth…. we will no longer need 2nd opinions.

-By then there will be all these laws that protect these big companies, just like banks now and allow them to sell the accounts back to a family to make more money or just preserve them for a fee.
+By then there will be all these laws that protect these big companies, just like banks now and allow them to sell the accounts back to a family to make more money or just preserve them through lots of fees and some legal process.
 Then, my great grandchildren can read all my tweets, find out what my interests were and look at all my pictures and see if I was related to any other people with other preserved accounts too.
 I think after awhile, it would get boring.
 But, everyone would have their virtual tribute.
-With enough money, the newer generations wouldn’t just be an administrator of their account, but a whole family tree of accounts that were once owned by their relatives many years before.
+With enough money, the newer generations wouldn’t just be an administrator of their account, but for a whole family tree of accounts that were once owned by their relatives many years before.
 It would be a really a morbid Timeline to some.
 But, a true learning experience to others.

-Maybe, we have an ailing sibling or an elderly grandparent with no social media or digital footprint at all.
-Besides going to an hour long funeral or spending time before their last day…How could we pay tribute to them and make their lives immortal through social media?
-Maybe all we have is old photo albums, or a barely used i-phones.
+We are the first generation of social media users.
+Sure, we post pictures of our babies and friends, but what about the people that have a very limited time being here?
+Maybe we have an older relative, or a very sick friend with no social media or digital footprint at all.
+Besides going to an hour long funeral or spending time before their last days…How could we pay tribute to them and make their lives immortal through social media?
+Maybe all we have is old photo albums, or used i-phones.
 Where can we go and digitize the milestones and moments in their lives, celebrate their life and share those moments across our current networks of family and friends?
-That exact memorialized account will be waiting there for future connections and family members to see and experience.
+That exact memorialized account will be waiting there for future connections and family members with future facebook accounts to see and experience.

 I keep hearing, “the Internet is Forever.”
 And if the majority of people will want to preserve their digital lives and the ones around them, who’s decision will it be to make sure it’s executed?
-Our survivors or the companies that host them?
+We should use our existing photos and videos and put them to good use and find someone in our lives that we can celebrate right here and right now.